forsyde/aesa-radar/docs/text/25_AtomSimulation.md

 reaching enough system details to start considering the synthesis of the model in
 @sec:synth to a hardware platform.
-Until then we will introduce an alternative modeling framework, as well as practical tools to verify the conformance of the ForSyDe model, as well as all its subsequent refinements, to the given specification.
+Until then we will introduce an alternative modeling framework, as well as practical tools to verify the conformance of the ForSyDe model and all its subsequent refinements to the given specification.

 \clearpage